timstoddard/PassThePlebs/README.md

   * Install dependencies
   * Install chrome-cli (used for reloading on save)
 * Edit away!
 The code will be built and the extension refreshed every time you save.
+  * Note: You will need the 'Run on Save' extension for VS code.

 Chome webstore link: https://chrome.google.com/webstore/detail/pass-the-plebs/mhglgbabaleaegjhdcmfffkaaklpmjog